-If you have not owned a dog before you probably have lots of questions.
+If you have not owned a dog before you will probably have lots of questions.
 We run free puppy clinics where one of our nurses will give you free advice on the care of your puppy.
-We also run puppy club to start your new pet’s socialisation process, ask about these at reception.
+We also run a puppy club to start your new pet’s socialisation process, ask about these at reception.

-Just like us, our pets have vaccines against common life threatening diseases to ensure they stay happy and healthy.
+Just like us, our pets have vaccines against common life-threatening diseases to ensure they stay happy and healthy.
 We normally give the first injection from 6 weeks of age and the second 3-4 weeks later.
 Some breeders or rescue centres may have already started your puppies vaccinations.

 - Core vaccination against Distemper, Adenovirus (Hepatitis), Parvovirus & Leptovirus.

-- Kennel Cough – This is a highly contagious airborne infection that, whilst not normally life threatening, we recommend vaccinating against.
+- Kennel Cough – This is a highly contagious airborne infection that, whilst not normally life-threatening, we recommend vaccinating against.
 Dogs are at higher risk in areas where there are lots of other dogs, such as puppy classes, doggy day care or kennels.

 - Booster vaccinations combined with a full health check are required every 12 months.

 It is preferable that you allow your new puppy to settle into their new surroundings for a few days before its vaccination.
-Aside from reducing any stress they may feel this also allows you to get to know your puppy, their appetite and energy levels so you can raise any questions or problems at the time of your appointment.
+Aside from reducing any stress, they may feel this also allows you to get to know your puppy, their appetite and energy levels so you can raise any questions or problems at the time of your appointment.